 Because we cannot match transferors and transferees of units and for other reasons, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
-In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements.
+As a result of the need to preserve uniformity, we may be unable to completely comply with a number of U.S. federal income tax requirements.
 Any non-uniformity could have a negative impact on the value of the units.
 Please read "-Tax Consequences of Unit Ownership-Section 754 Election."

 Our partnership agreement permits our general partner to take positions in filing our tax returns that preserve the uniformity of our units.
 These positions may include reducing the depreciation, amortization or loss deductions to which a unitholder would otherwise be entitled or reporting a slower amortization of Section 743(b) adjustments for some unitholders than that to which they would otherwise be entitled.
-Vinson & Elkins L.L.P. is unable to opine as to validity of such filing positions.
+Vinson & Elkins L.L.P. is unable to opine as to the validity of such filing positions.

-A unitholder's basis in units is reduced by its share of our deductions (whether or not such deductions were claimed on an individual income tax return) so that any position that we take that understates deductions will overstate the unitholder's basis in its units, and may cause the unitholder to understate gain or overstate loss on any sale of such units.
-Please read "-Disposition of Units-Recognition of Gain or Loss" above and "-Tax Consequences of Unit Ownership-Section 754 Election" above.
+A unitholder's adjusted tax basis in units is reduced by its share of our deductions (whether or not such deductions were claimed on an individual income tax return) so that any position that we take that understates deductions will overstate the unitholder's basis in its units, and may cause the unitholder to understate gain or overstate loss on any sale of such units.
+Please read "-Disposition of Units-Recognition of Gain or Loss" and "-Tax Consequences of Unit Ownership -Section 754 Election" above.
 The IRS may challenge one or more of any positions we take to preserve the uniformity of units.
 If such a challenge were sustained, the uniformity of units might be affected, and, under some circumstances, the gain from the sale of units might be increased without the benefit of additional deductions.

-Tax-Exempt Organizations and Other Investors
+Tax-Exempt Entities and Other Investors

-Ownership of units by employee benefit plans, other tax-exempt organizations, non-resident aliens, non-U.S. corporations and other non-U.S. persons raises issues unique to those investors and, as described below, may have substantially adverse tax consequences to them.
-Prospective unitholders that are tax-exempt entities or non-U.S. persons should consult their tax advisors before investing in our units.
-Employee benefit plans and most other tax-exempt organizations, including IRAs and other retirement plans, are subject to federal income tax on unrelated business taxable income.
+Ownership of units by employee benefit plans and other tax-exempt entities as well as by non-resident alien individuals, non-U.S. corporations and other non-U.S. persons (collectively, "Non-U.S. Unitholders") raises issues unique to those investors and, as described below, may have substantially adverse tax consequences to them.
+Prospective unitholders that are tax-exempt entities or Non-U.S. Unitholders should consult their own tax advisors before investing in our units.
+Employee benefit plans and most other tax-exempt entities, including IRAs and other retirement plans, are subject to U.S. federal income tax on unrelated business taxable income.
 Virtually all of our income will be unrelated business taxable income and will be taxable to a tax-exempt unitholder.